-Asking the right questions can help you decide if a Utah accounting company is a good fit for you and your business.
+Asking the right questions can help you decide whether a Utah accounting company fits you and your business well.

-When we meet with prospective clients at CMP, many don’t seem to know what questions to ask.
+When we meet with prospective clients at CMP, many don’t know what questions to ask.

 That’s understandable since the role of an accounting company for businesses remains a mystery for many.

-Here are 6 questions we recommend asking before hiring an accounting firm in Utah.
+Here are six questions we recommend asking before hiring an accounting firm in Utah.

 1. What industries is your accounting firm familiar with?

-It’s important to find an accountant that has experience in your industry.
-For example, a construction company needs to handle contract workers, while a real estate development firm has unique criteria for reporting income, and a restaurant has its own rules for wages and tips.
+It’s important to find an accountant with experience in your industry.
+For example, a construction company needs to handle contract workers, a tech software company has unique criteria for reporting income, and a restaurant has its own rules for wages and tips.

 Find an accountant who knows the ins and outs of vertical.